How To Travel The World On $50 A Day by Matt Kepnes

 Japan

-- High quality and efficiency, but not ideal for tight budgets.
+- High quality and efficient, but not ideal for tight budgets

-- The author breaks down total costs and shows mathematically how a year-long journey can be taken for under $50 a day
+The author breaks down costs and shows how a year-long journey can be under $50 a day.